playframework/playframework/documentation/manual/working/scalaGuide/main/logging/ScalaLogging.md

 The logging API uses a set of components that help you to implement an effective logging strategy.

 #### Logger
 Your application can define [`Logger`](api/scala/play/api/Logger.html) instances to send log message requests.
 Each `Logger` has a name which will appear in log messages and is used for configuration.
+The Logger API is based on SLF4J, and so `Logger` is based on the `org.slf4j.Logger` interface.

 Loggers follow a hierarchical inheritance structure based on their naming.
 A logger is said to be an ancestor of another logger if its name followed by a dot is the prefix of descendant logger name.
 For example, a logger named "com.foo" is the ancestor of a logger named "com.foo.bar.Baz."
 All loggers inherit from a root logger.
 Logger inheritance allows you to configure a set of loggers by configuring a common ancestor.